 How does the Anti DDoS Protection System work?

 The Anti DDoS Protection System works by scrubbing and removing malicious traffic from the main traffic stream and in Schools Broadband’s case, sits between the Schools Broadband network perimeter and the customer’s network.
-A recent DNS reflection DDoS many 10s of Gbps in size, experienced by Schools Broadband, was fully contained by our new anti DDoS Protection System.
+A recent DNS reflection DDoS many 10s of Gbps in size, experienced by Schools Broadband, was fully contained by our anti DDoS Protection System.
 In the past, this would have massively affected customer connectivity, taking Schools Broadband anything between five and 40 minutes and was in the main, a manual process.
 Now it is fully automated and typically takes less than a second to be detected, with the malicious traffic scrubbed almost instantaneously, whilst genuine traffic continues to flow.

 Schools Broadband is a leading provider of internet security and web filtering for education and has been awarded “Best Security” four times in five years by the Internet Service Providers Association.